 This post may include affiliate links; see our disclosure policy.

-Gin fizz ingredients
+Essential gin fizz ingredients

-The gin fizz is a classic cocktail made with gin, lemon, simple syrup and soda water.
-The first printed recipe for a gin fizz was in an 1876 cocktail book, and the drink rose to mass popularity starting in the 1900’s.
-It’s a textbook sour cocktail that includes citrus, liquor and sweetener.
-An egg white is the magic behind that classic frothy foam topping.
+The gin fizz is a classic sour cocktail made with gin, lemon, simple syrup and soda water.
+The first printed recipe was in an 1876 cocktail book, and the drink became very popular in the 1900’s.
+The gin fizz ingredients are:

 - Shake the drink ingredients without ice first.
 This lets the protein in the egg begin to form foam, instead of being diluted by the ice.